ANU5565/F1-analytics/README.md

 # 🏎️ F1 Analytics Database Project

 A structured **Formula 1 analytics database** designed to store, analyze, and visualize race, driver, team, and performance data.
-This project is ideal for **SQL practice, analytics dashboards, and Backend integration**.
+This project is ideal for **SQL practice, analytics dashboards, and Backend integration, python, streamlit**.

 ---